pandesong/pabot/README.md

 --command [ACTUAL COMMANDS TO START ROBOT EXECUTOR] --end-command
   RF script for situations where robot is not used directly

+--spilt
+  Specifies the test suite that needs to be executed in parallel

 --processes   [NUMBER OF PROCESSES]
   How many parallel executors to use (default max of 2 and cpu count)